-Since my family and I have been self-distancing over the past couple of months, we have really started appreciating the fresh air.
+Since my family and I have been in “self-distancing” mode more, we have really started appreciating the fresh air.
 Every day after work and school, we always get together outside and play in the backyard.
 One day, we had the idea to do a backyard makeover so we had more than just a table and chair set.
+The problem was, our backyard was so boring!

-We wanted a place we would enjoy relaxing after a day of being inside or a place where we can even work outside during the day or wake up and have a cup of coffee while listening to some good music to wake us up in the morning.
-Or maybe a nice romantic evening date night at home with the hubby.
+We wanted a place we would enjoy relaxing after a day of being inside or a place where we can even work outside during the day since we both work from home now.
+The idea of waking up and having a hot cup of coffee in the morning sounded amazing.
+AH!
+Or maybe even a nice romantic evening date night at home with the hubby.
+So much potential with a backyard that is actually inviting, comfortable and relaxing.
+I wanted that in my life and especially now more than ever.

 He built the planter boxes the weekend prior so I could paint them with a color I already had in the garage.